sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Release_Notes/Titanium_SDK_Release_Notes_7.x/Titanium_SDK_7.0.0.RC_Release_Note.md

 As of this release, Titanium SDK 6.x will not be supported one calendar year from 7.0.0.GA's release date.
 See [Axway Appcelerator Deprecation Policy](/docs/appc/AMPLIFY_Appcelerator_Services_Overview/Axway_Appcelerator_Deprecation_Policy/) and [Nominal Lifetimes](/docs/appc/AMPLIFY_Appcelerator_Services_Overview/Axway_Appcelerator_Product_Lifecycle/#nominal-lifetimes) documents for details.

-Support for Windows 8.1 and Windows Phone SDKs has been deprecated as of SDK 6.3.0.GA and has be removed in SDK 7.0.0.GA
+{{% alert title="❗️ Warning" color="danger" %}}Support for Windows 8.1 and Windows Phone SDKs has been deprecated as of SDK 6.3.0.GA and has be removed in SDK 7.0.0.GA{{% /alert %}}

 ## Appcelerator Daemon